Keep reading to find out.

-For the very best hardboiled eggs, place chilled eggs in a deep pan with a lid.
-Fill will cold water until the eggs are just immersed.
-Place the covered pan on the stove and bring water to boil.
-As soon as the water boils, turn off the heat, but don’t remove the pan from the warm stove.
+Then, I draw on them with a sharpie and decorate them with stick-on gems from the craft store.
+For the very best hard-boiled eggs, place chilled eggs in a deep pan with a lid and fill with cold water until the eggs are just immersed.
+Next, place the covered pan on the stove and bring water to a boil.
+As soon as the water boils, turn off the heat but don’t remove the pan from the warm stove.

 Let the pan sit, covered, on the cooling burner for 12-15 minutes.
 Then, remove the pan, pour out the water, and run cold water over the eggs to stop the cooking process.
 The eggs will come out tender, soft and brilliant yellow with a fresh egg taste.”

 Good luck in decorating your own Easter eggs!